Giacomo Neri

 Giacomo Neri (/it/; 1 January 1916 – 6 May 2010) was an Italian professional football player and coach.

-A right winger, Neri played a total 216 Serie A games, with 53 goals, throughout his career, and also played three games for the Italy national football team, scoring a goal.
+A right winger, Neri played a total of 216 Serie A games, with 53 goals, throughout his career, and also played three games for the Italy national football team, scoring a goal.

 He died in his home town of Faenza at the age of 94; he was the oldest living man at the time to have played for the Italy national team.